ireneorichie/docs/content/en/docs/_index.md

 ## Documentation

-Follow the links in this section to learn more about Knative.
+Follow the links below to learn more about Knative.

 ### Getting started